Ice Age: Dawn of the Dinosaurs: Critical response

-Some criticism has been directed at its ending to the Scrat sub plot in which Scrat loses both the acorn and Scratte after a fight.
-Drew Friday criticises the "played for laughs but comes across as mean-spirited, 'Scrat abandons his desires for love, and for a time he is happy and unpunished.
+Some criticism has been directed at the film's ending where Scrat ditches Scratte for his acorn.
+Drew Friday considers it to be mean-spirited how "Scrat abandons his desires for love, and for a time he is happy and unpunished.
 But the pull of the acorn proves too much for him to resist, and he turns his back on love.
-And he is punished", arguing that it is made more frustrating by the fact that Scratte never made another appearance in the series: "Cut the final few minutes from 'Dawn of the dinosaurs' and imagine what a finale that would have been!"
+And he is punished".

+Later years have seen the opinion of the film range from mixed to positive.
+Retrospective reviews have ranked Dawn of the Dinosaurs as the second-best film in the franchise, occasionally ranked ahead of the first film.
+Critics and fans praised the film for its change of setting, humor, action sequences, and use of 3-D. Screenrant's Colin McCormick & Drew Waskett-Burt noted that the introduction of dinosaurs and the 'dino-world' offered a fresh environment for the characters.
+Many also praised the introduction of Buck as well as Simon Pegg's performance, with many noting the character as one of the standout parts of the film.
+Collider's Aleisha Brown noted that Buck added "a revival that keeps the movies relevant and enjoyable to watch."

 Accolades

 The film was nominated in two categories at the 8th Visual Effects Society Awards, for "Outstanding Animation in an Animated Feature Motion Picture" and "Outstanding Animated Character in an Animated Feature Motion Picture."
+It was also nominated in the category at the 36th Saturn Awards, for "Best Animated Film."
+It was nominated in two more categories at the 37th Annie Awards, for "Best Music in a Feature Production" (John Powell) and "Best Voice Acting in a Feature Production" (John Leguizamo – "Sid").
+It was also nominated in the category at the 36th People's Choice Awards for "Favorite Family Movie," as well as two more categories at the 23rd Annual Nickelodeon Kids' Choice Awards, for "Favorite Animated Movie" and "Favorite Voice From an Animated Movie" (Ray Romano – "Manny").

 Ice Age: Dawn of the Dinosaurs - The 4-D Experience

-Ice Age: Dawn of the Dinosaurs - The 4-D Experience is a 14-minute 4-D film shown at various 4-D theaters over the world.
-It retells the condensed story of Ice Age: Dawn of the Dinosaurs with the help of 3-D projection and sensory effects, including moving seats, wind, mist, snow and scents.
+Ice Age: Dawn of the Dinosaurs - The 4-D Experience is a 14-minute 4-D film shown at various 4-D theaters around the world.
+It retells the condensed story of Ice Age: Dawn of the Dinosaurs with the help of 3-D projection and sensory effects, including moving seats, wind, smoke, snow, and scents.
 Produced by SimEx-Iwerks, The 4-D Experience premiered in May 2012, at the San Diego Zoo 4-D Theater.
 Since June 2012, it is being shown at the Roxy Theatre, at the Warner Bros.
 Movie World in Australia, and since July 2012, at the Shedd Aquarium's Phelps Auditorium in Chicago.